louly-me/dipeshkunwar.github.io/content/authors/admin/_index.md

     company_logo: ''
     date_start: 2023-04-09
     date_end: ''
-    summary: |
+    summary:
       <small>
       - Working on systems design and integration of a fuel cell-battery hybrid propulsion system for maritime and aviation applications.

-      -Developing optimization frameworks for sizing and control of conceptual integrated fuel cell-battery powertrains in regional commercial airliners.
+      - Developing optimization frameworks for sizing and control of conceptual integrated fuel cell-battery powertrains in regional commercial airliners.
       </small>

   - position: Instructor